HirotoTaniuchi/HirotoTaniuchi/README.md

 # About Me

-1. I'm a student of Sendai, Japan.
+1. Hi there!
+I'm a student of Sendai, Japan.

 2. My favorite is PyTorch.